osamahan999/Protest-Pin/README.md

 git clone this repo initially before anything

 # To setup Frontend
-cd into frontend
+cd into frontend \n
-npm install
+npm install \n
-Now, npm start should wor
+Now, npm start should working \n

 # To setup Backend
 cd into Backend